stellaroux/Viz_ADA/index.md

 ## Introduction

-It is very often the case that well-known personalities are quoted in speeches given by other individuals, creating a directional relationship from a speaker to a subject.
+It is very often the case that well-known personalities are quoted in speeches given by other individuals, creating a **directional relationship from a speaker to a subject**.
 These relationships occur between two persons with different characteristics, for example their occupation and their gender.
 As a result, these relationships can be multiple with (very) different natures, where some of these are perhaps more present than others.

-This brings us to the question, how are these relationships distributed?
-In this article, we propose to study and understand the relationships between several individuals according to the occupation and gender of each person involved in a relationship.
+This brings us to the question, **how are these relationships distributed?** In this article, we propose to study and understand the relationships between several individuals according to the occupation and gender of each person involved in a relationship.
 To do so, we want to establish a directed graph of relationships between speakers and people mentioned in the quotations.
 In particular, some of the questions that will be answered in this article are:

 * Are these relationships uniform, i.e., involving people of the same occupation?
 * How are the genders represented according to occupation in each relationship?